How To Use The Smokenator

-First thing you need to know is that you should not rely on the manual.
-It gives bad advice.
+If you have a Smokenator, first thing you need to know is that you should not rely on the Smokenator manual.
 This page should be your new manual.

-Here's how this deceptively simple gadget works: The Smokenator is a simple piece of bent 18 gauge stainless steel that inserts into the lower half of the kettle.
+Here's how this simple gadget works: The Smokenator is a simple piece of bent 18 gauge stainless steel that inserts into the lower half of the kettle.
 You can place meat on the lower and the upper rack so it is possible you can get eight to 10 slabs on at once.
 Then you put some hot charcoal in the Smokenator, some wood chunks on top of them, and some water in the water cup.
 If you have something drippy like a pork butt, put a drip pan under it.
 Add water if you like.

-Smokenator setup and tips
+Setup and tips

-Before you start cooking, calibrate your tool.
+- Before you start cooking, calibrate your tool.
 Do some dry runs without meat so you know what it is actually doing and how it reacts to changing vent openings and when coals burn down.
 Start by reading my article on calibrating and seasoning your new grill or smoker.

 Besides, bi-metal dial thermometers, especially the $10 variety are usually absolute pure junk.
 They are often off by 50°F or more.
 You absolutely must use a good digital oven thermometer to get this baby under control.
 Once you've done that you can smoke as well as any of the big units.
 Click here to read my buyer's guide to thermometers.